Review these Pros and Cons Before Building a Granny Flat…

 You can find more information on our web, so please take a look.

-So, you’re thinking of a granny flat but still weighing up if it’s the right choice for you?
-We are here today to show you the pros and cons of building a granny flat so you can make a fully informed decision.
+So, you’re considering building a granny flat but are still unsure if it's the best decision for you?
+Let us guide you through the pros and cons to help you make an informed choice.

 Pros: More Flexible Living Space